| Title: | Quantitative features for mass spectrometry data |

 The following functions are currently available:

-replaces all 0 in object
+zeroIsNA(object, i) replaces all 0 in object by NA.
+This

 is often necessary when third-party software assume that